 Have their product preferences changed during the pandemic?
 Are certain products performing better than others?

-In this article, we'll take a look at the way COVID-19 has impacted marketing spend and list a few trends and channels that are worth considering while allocating your 2021 marketing budget.
+In this article, we'll take a look at the way COVID-19 impacted marketing spend in 2o20 and list a few trends and channels that advertisers kept in mind for their 2021 marketing budget.

 CPG Marketing Spend in 2020: A Recap

 At the start of the pandemic, companies started cutting their marketing budgets, tossing creative with potentially tone-deaf content, and putting venue-based campaigns on hold due to the stay-at-home orders across the country.

 Coca Cola completely paused their advertising spend back in April but have since made a comeback with their multi-channel Open Like Never Before campaign.
 L’Oréal similarly reduced their marketing spend initially but eased back into product promotion as the year went on.
 It's important to keep in mind that some brands- those that sold toilet paper, hand sanitizer, soap, and nonperishable food for example- decided to cut back on certain initiatives because of the overwhelming demand and resulting out-of-stock issues.

 Although these problems have steadily improved, it serves as a reminder to keep track of which products are performing higher or lower than others and plan campaigns around consumer data.

 "To reap the greatest ROAS in this unique environment, marketers should look to leverage real-time deterministic purchase data — consumer data that is known to be true — recorded since the beginning of the pandemic and frequently update that data (weekly at least) to efficiently optimize the way they reach new, lapsed and at-risk consumers." —Nishat Mehta, President at IRI Media Center of Excellence.